dddong2/Tadam/README.md

 - We evaluate the effect of $\gamma$, we use $\gamma$ values of $0.1$, $0.2$, and $0.25$ while maintaining a fixed learning rate $\eta$ of $0.001$, respectively.
 We observe that Tadam consistently maintains a relatively stable validation loss across the different $\gamma$ values, suggesting that Tadam's performance is relatively insensitive to the specific choices of $\gamma$.

-Citation
-AdaHessian has been developed as part of the following paper.
-We appreciate it if you would please cite the following paper if you found the library useful for your work:

 <br><br>

 ## Citation